 After Thimpu, Punakha awaits numerous monasteries and rich Buddhist culture.
 In and around Punakha, sites like Chimi Lhakhang – the temple of fertility, Kham sum Yulley Namgyal Chorten, Limbu Kha, and a magnificent nunnery are ripe for an excursion.
 However, the tour is not complete until one visits Punakha Dzong.
 Returning to Paro, the tour comprises a visit to Taktshang Monastery, the spiritual hub for Bhutan.
 It is believed that Guru Rinpoche flew on a flaming tiger and meditated inside the cave.
 The 7-day tour concludes with little shopping and strolls around Paro.

 3 Nights 4 days Bhutan Tour

 The 3 Nights, 4 days Bhutan Tour is for those needing a brief introduction to Bhutan, its culture, and its people.
 Beginning from Paro, the excursion around Paro includes destinations like Paro Dzong and Taktshang Monastery, among others.
 Initially, the tour begins with a visit to the Paro Dzong, a sizeable Buddhist monastery and fortress with old architecture and beautiful artworks displayed in murals, statues, paintings, and carvings.
 There is a national museum with an extensive collection of displays of festival masks, Thangkha, and statues of gods and rare animals.
-Alternatively, travellers can hike to Taktsang monastery, the valley’s heart.
+Alternatively, travelers can hike to Taktsang Monastery, the valley’s heart.
 One of the sacred monasteries in Bhutan, the monastery is of great religious and cultural significance.
 Then, the tour heads to Thimpu, where one can explore the Tashichho Dzong and museums in the capital city.
 Finally, the trip completes with a drive back to Paro.